solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

-The first line of defense for protecting the MySQL instance is to implement [firewall rules].
+The first line of defense for protecting the MySQL instance access is to implement [firewall rules].
 IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
 If the MySQL instance is destined to only serve internal applications, then